-Student Name: Student ! #:
+Student Name: Student #:

 Date: E-mail:

 Phone Number:

-- 1. The Bachelor of Arts in Applied Criminology-Honours program is intended to provide students with additional self-directed research experience in a criminological area, which may aid in the pursuit of further training in graduate programs. - In order to apply, students must have written commitment (signed below) from a Criminology faculty member at Douglas College who agrees to supervise the Honours Thesis.
+- 1. The Bachelor of Arts, Applied Criminology-Honours program is intended to provide students with additional self-directed research experience in a criminological area, which may aid in the pursuit of further training in graduate programs. - In order to apply, students must have written commitment (signed below) from a Criminology faculty member at Douglas College who agrees to supervise the Honours Thesis.
 A letter of support from your supervisor must be attached to this application. - 3.
 Students typically apply to the Honours program near the end of their third year in the BA Applied Criminology program, to commence studies the following Fall.
-Students must submit their application by May1.
+Students must submit their application by May 1.
 Entry is once per year (Fall). - 4.
-Admission to the BA Applied Criminology Honours program is very competitive and is limited to 8-10 students per academic year (Fall entry).
-In order to be admitted, students must achieve a minimum program GPA of 3.3. - 5.
+Admission to the BA Applied Criminology Honours program is very competitive and enrolment is limited each academic year (Fall entry).
+In order to be considered, students must achieve a minimum program GPA of 3.33. - 5.
 To apply, you must first submit this form for consideration to Criminology Coordinator, Department of Criminology, Douglas College (New West campus), crimcoordinator@douglascollege.ca

-Required l at T ime of Appl ication (May 1): ~ (0.0.4.)
+Required at Time of Application (May 1): Minimum Actual

-Program Grade Point Average (GPA)
+Program Grade Point Average (GPA) 3.33

-Credit Hours Completed
+Credit Hours Completed 75

 Attachments required with your application:

 - 1. Attach a (unofficial) copy of academic transcript - 2.
 Attach Statement of Intent: In 250 words or less, please tell us why you are interested in completing the Honours Program - 3.
-Attach a letter of support from your supervisor.
+Attach a letter of support from your supervisor. - 4.
+Students must also apply to the Honours program through EducationPlannerBC before the May 1st deadline.

-Required at Time of Admittance (September 1): Program Grade Point Average (GPA)
+Required at Time of Admittance (September 1): Minimum Achieved? l

+3.33

+Program Grade Point Average (GPA) 90

-Credit Hours Completed
+Credit Hours Completed B

-Crim 3325 or Psyc 3300 or Psyc 3301 (minimum of B/75%)
+Crim 3325 or Psyc 3300 or Psyc 3301 (minimum of B/75%) ı